Bottled Versus Tap Water

-UConn's hydration or refill stations can be found across campus with many more locations on the way.
-Currently, students, staff, and faculty can refill their bottles in the Student Union, McMahon Residence Hall, Buckley Residence Hall, Castleman, Ellsworth Residence Hall, Nathan Hale Inn, Hilltop Community Center, McMahon Residence Hall, Fieldhouse, Shippee Residence Hall, Budds, Towers (Fenwick),and the Young Building.
+UConn's hydration or refill stations can be found across campus with more locations on the way.
+Currently, students, staff, and faculty can conveniently refill their bottles in the Student Union, McMahon Residence Hall, Buckley Residence Hall, Castleman, Ellsworth Residence Hall, Nathan Hale Inn, Hilltop Community Center, McMahon Residence Hall, Fieldhouse, Shippee Residence Hall, Budds, Towers (Fenwick),and the Young Building.
 Additionally, more stations are on order for Northwest (Batterson), Whitney, and North.

 Why Tap Water

 - Tap water is safer than bottled water.

 - Tap water saves energy and reduces our dependence on oil, which reduces your carbon footprint.
 You'll save ¼ a bottle of oil every time you refill.

 - Tap water reduces waste.
 UConn recycles, but even better to reduce your drinking water waste altogether with this reusable bottle.

 - Tap water is cleaner, more efficient, more convenient, and free of charge at a location near you!